BNicholasEarl/Stepper-Easy-Driver-to-Ping----sensor-arduino/README.md

-Stepper-Easy-Driver-to-Ping----sensor-arduino
+Stepper-Easy-Driver-to-Ping)))-sensor-arduino
 =============================================

-Trying to make a stepper rotate acordint to a distance reading
+Trying to make a stepper mottor rotate acording to a distance reading.